HuttunenBe/Huttunenbe/README.md

 🌸 What I've learned so far:
 Javascript, CSS, HTML, React, PHP, Laravel

-🐍 I'm currently learning: React and Laravel
+🐍 I'm currently focusing on: React and Laravel

 ---